DAOsign/polkadot-smart-contracts/README.md

 ## Testing

-DAOsign features three ways of ensuring contracts quality:
+DAOsign features three ways of ensuring contract quality:

 - Unit tests for every smart contract
 - Integration tests to be run both locally and with a dedicated Docker file
 - Manual review of the code

 ### Unit Tests
-Out unit tests are located withing each of the contract's own file.
+Our unit tests are located within each of the contract's own files.

 These unit tests cover every single Ink! function inside every contract to ensure contracts code quality.

-You can test each smart contract from their own directory by running `cargo test` command.
+You can test each smart contract from its directory by running `cargo test` command.

-The full step-by-step guide to run unit tests is as following:
+The full step-by-step guide to run unit tests is as follows:

-1. In the root directory of the project open a Terminal and run `cd contracts/<daosign_app|daosign_eip712>` to go to the subdirectory of the contract, you want to run tests for.
+1. In the root directory of the project, open a Terminal and run `cd contracts/<daosign_app|daosign_eip712>` to go to the subdirectory of the contract you want to run tests for.
 2. Once in directory, run `cargo test` to run unit tests for this contract or `cargo test -- --nocapture` to both run the unit tests and see `debug_println!` output (used for development purposes).

-Note: to run unit tests for `daosign_eip712`, one has to comment out the following `derive`:
+Note: to run unit tests for `daosign_eip712`, one has to comment out the following `derive` in the `contracts/daosign_eip712/lib.rs` file:
 ```
 #[ink(storage)]
 // #[derive(Debug)]
 pub struct DAOsignEIP712 {
 ```

-The expected output of the unit tests is the following
+The expected output of the unit tests is the following:

 #### DAOsign App
 ```
     Finished test [unoptimized + debuginfo] target(s) in 0.11s